-As internet service speeds increase, new WiFi devices are introduced, and the average user is using more internet devices in the home, the problems arising from improper WiFi setup are become epidemic.
+As internet service speeds increase, new WiFi devices are introduced, and the average user is using more internet devices in the home, the problems arising from improper WiFi setup are becoming epidemic.
 This issue is not isolated to AlignTec customers, but applies to anyone using internet service with a WiFi router.
 Some companies have introduced new services in an attempt to assist customers with these issues, and AlignTec has done the same with its WiFi Care service.
 But if a customer makes the decision to use their own WiFi router, the service provider has no control over any part of the customer’s home network, nor any responsibility for ensuring it’s proper setup.
 The end result is customers calling their service provider about service issues or speed problems not realizing that the problem they’re having is in their home, not with the internet service.
 Not to say the service isn’t the issue, but expecting your provider to be responsible for poorly running home networks doesn’t help the situation.

 If you’ve read any of the other articles or papers that we’ve published, you are aware of the in-home WiFi conflicts that can happen just from having too many WiFi devices in the home.
 Now if you throw on top of that an apartment situation, or similar, and not only are you dealing with your own WiFi, but all of the WiFi signals spilling into your space from other units.
 This is what we call ‘WiFi soup’.
 These situation are the worst because, having problems, users will buy higher power routers that do nothing more than add to the problem.
 Bottom line, high-density housing is the worst possible scenario for WiFi and the main cause of tech support calls that we get from these neighborhoods.